 How to Raise Issues at Public Meetings

-Public meetings are a great oppurtunity for you to have direct, personal contact with your policy makers and their aides.
+Public meetings are a great opportunity for you to have direct, personal contact with your policy makers and their aides.
 Legislators regularly make public appearances in their home district or state, particularly during congressional recesses.
 Many of them hold public forums or "Town Hall" meetings where they speak to, and accept questions from, the public.
 By asking a question and requiring a response on the spot, you can sometimes get your policy maker's position on the public record.

 Getting ready for a town hall meeting